Paying for College

 Assistantships and Fellowships

 If you would like to be considered for a graduate assistantship, graduate fellowship, or the Advanced Opportunity Program (AOP), the priority application date is March 1 for the following academic year.
-The online Graduate Assistantship/Fellowship/AOP Application can be found on the Admissions or Graduate Studies websites, and it is submitted electronically to the Office of Graduate Studies.

 Initial assistantship and fellowship awards are made in early spring.
 The deadline for any subsequent competition for filling assistantships or fellowships after initial awards are made will be posted by the Graduate Dean.
 Applications for other forms of aid should be submitted as early as possible.